 Modern phishing emails are crafted with intense research and using the advanced level of hacking techniques that can easily manipulate the victim psychologically if they are not vigilant enough.

 According to the FBI, loss from the phishing attacks exceeded $3.5 billion in 2019 alone.

 In this article, we’ll explore the topic of phishing emails in detail.
-The content includes plenty of latest real-life examples, as well as the types of scams being executed via phishing emails, and tips to protect your organization (and yourself) from such traps.
+The content includes plenty of the latest real-life examples, the types of scams being executed via phishing emails, and tips to protect your organization (and yourself) from such traps.

 What Is a Phishing Email?

 When we talk about a phishing email, we’re referring to a hoax email that’s sent out to defraud the recipient or to get them to do something they shouldn’t.
 Attackers send phishing emails impersonating someone else to cheat the recipient.